Document Guide — Marriage Acceptance Certificate

 the Philippines

-Common use cases Report of Marriage (PSA marriage registration) · spouse visa · updating the Filipino spouse's home-country civil records · CENOMAR reference document · international adoption
+Common use cases Report of Marriage-related procedures at the Philippine Embassy or Consulate in Japan · PSA registration-related matters · spouse visa · updating the Filipino spouse's home-country civil records · CENOMAR reference document · international adoption

 Pricing for Marriage Acceptance Certificate